rahmanmd1/demo/README.md

 ## API Documentation

-> The best way to test the API is through the swagger UI :
+> The best way to test the API is through the swagger UI, click the Link below :

 <a href="http://localhost:8080/DummyApp/swagger-ui.html">Api Testing Page</a>